antonioalamo/java-springboot-archetype/docs/adr/implementation/impl-006-test-naming-conventions.md

 ## Consequences

 - New contributors must know to look at `@DisplayName` for actual test intent
-- CI logs will reflect display names (e.g., "FAILED com.archetype.news.DomainModelTests.domainModelMustNotDependOnOtherPackages" becomes "FAILED Domain models must not depend on any other project package")
+- CI logs will reflect display names (e.g., "FAILED com.example.news.DomainModelTests.domainModelMustNotDependOnOtherPackages" becomes "FAILED Domain models must not depend on any other project package")
 - Easier to refactor test method names without changing display names
 - More verbose assertion error messages aligned with display names